ibm-cloud-docs/Db2onCloud/migration_setup.md

 7. When the migration is complete, your deployment is now available in the **Performance** plan.

+8. To finalize the migration process, go to your newly created instance in the **IBM Cloud console** and click **Upgrade**.
+This action upgrades your instance to version 12, takes a backup, and converts it to high availability if source instance is also high availability.

+At the point of finalizing the migration update after clicking **Upgrade**, you have the option to disable your source database.
+If you disable it, IBM does not charge for that source instance for 14 days.
+After 14 days, storage charges will begin automatically. {: important}

-Keeping both the Classic and Performance instances active will result in billing for each environment until the Classic instance is deleted.{: important}
+Keeping both the Standard/Enterprise and Performance plan instances active will result in billing for each environment until the Standard/Enterprise plan instance is deleted.{: important}

 ![System upgrade notification banner example](images/migration_learn_more.png){: caption="Example of the upgrade notification banner in the console." caption-side="bottom"}